xoxzo/blog.xoxzo.com/content/Engineering/binary-operations.md

 Summary: Binary operations

 # General
 I'd like to write about bits, and how I understand them.
-We want from computer something, and write a program for it, in languages like Python, C, PHP or another, which is understandble for humans.
-But computer don't understand such written code, and first compilator translates this code into binary data.
-Binary data is a data, formatted specially for computer.
-E.g. we want to simple operation like addition, 5+3.
-Or print something in console.
+We want from computer something, and write a program for it, in languages like Python, C, PHP or another, which is understandable for humans.
+But a computer doesn't understand such written code, and first, compilator translates this code into binary data.
+Binary data is a data, formatted specially for a computer.
+E.g. we want to do a simple operation like addition, 5+3.
+Or print something in the console.
 Or run the game, no matter, in every case compiler prepares binary data.
 To be true, compilator prepares byte-code, but by meaning it is a binary data.
-Binary data, in simple words, is a consiquence of 2 values - 0 and 1.
+Binary data, in simple words, is a consequence of 2 values - 0 and 1.
-1 byte consist of 8 bits.
-As I remeber from school, 1 byte has 8 bits, becuse such number of bits is needed to store 1 leter, or char.
+1 byte consisting of 8 bits.
+As I remember from school, 1 byte has 8 bits, because such a number of bits is needed to store 1 symbol.
 1 char is 1 byte.
-But it is not true, using python language I can show that 1 letter takes much bytes:
+But it is not true, using python language I can show that 1 letter takes much more bytes:
 ```python
 import sys
 >>> sys.getsizeof('a')